lyasdev/java_tips/README.md

   UnsupportedOperaionException on the execution).

  Item 3: List.of:
-  - This utility method allows us to create an immutable list.
-An immutable list, unlike unmodifiable list, cannot be modified (updated or resized) once created either we have a reference to it or not.
+  - This utility method allows to create an immutable List.
+An immutable List, unlike unmodifiable List, cannot be modified (updated or resized) once created either we have a reference to it or not.
+Any attempt of modifying the List will result in UnsupportedOperaionException at execution time.

+  Item 4: List.copyOf:
+  - This utility method allows to create an immutable list. unlike List.of which always creates a new List, copyOf is optimized in the sense that: if the passed List is mutable, it creates a new List and copy all the elements of the passed List into the new one, if the passed List is immutable, copyOf does not create a new List it just returns a reference to the passed List.
 Any attempt of modifying the List will result in UnsupportedOperaionException at execution time.